-Yes.
-A boolean is passed in to each notification callback identifying whether the callback is before or after the event.
-See the org.jboss.cache.CacheListener interface for details.
+Yes. Α boolean is notification callback identifying passed in each to whether the callback is before or after the event.
+See the org.jboss.cache.notifications.annotations.CacheListener annotation for details.

 2.37.
 How do I implement a custom listener to listen to cache events?